Regent's Park tube station

 Regent's Park is a London Underground station.
-It is located 175 m south of Regent's Park.
+It is 175 m south of Regent's Park.
 The station is on the Bakerloo line, between Baker Street and Oxford Circus stations.
-Its access is on Marylebone Road, within Park Crescent, in London fare zone 1, in which zone it is the second-least used station, with 3.5 million entries or exits in 2015.
-It is 190 m west of Great Portland Street tube station on the same arterial road.
+Its access is on Marylebone Road, within Park Crescent.
+It is the second-least used station in London fare zone 1, with 3.5 million entries or exits in 2015.
+It is situated 190 m west of Great Portland Street tube station on the same arterial road.

 History

 The station was opened on 10 March 1906 by the Baker Street and Waterloo Railway (BS&WR); in the original parliamentary authority for the construction of the BS&WR no station was allowed at Regent's Park.
 Permission was granted to add it to the already partially constructed line in 1904.
 In 1983, London Transport proposed to close the station on the basis that the passenger lifts, which at the time were 77 years old, needed to be replaced at a cost of more than £3 million.
 The proposal was dropped following a request by the GLC for the matter to be reconsidered.